Farhaanp9/Uniwhich/README.md

 that he receives his hard to organize and set up with his college work schedule.
 With the stress of college work, getting more customers for his sandwiches is hard.
 He requires an organized system for people to order his product with certain requirements at specified hours.

+Thus, the way to solve this problem is with an IT solution.
+So I decided to build and develop a website to solve the problems that Mr.ABC has.